How & Why to “Deep Water” Desert Plants

 But Don’t Tree Roots Grow Deep?

-You might be wondering whether your tree’s roots go much deeper than this.
+You might be thinking that your trees’ roots go much deeper than this.
 It’s a commonly held belief that a tree’s root system mirrors that of the canopy, but that’s an outdated model that’s now known to not be true.

 This illustration is a more accurate representation of how a root system grows.